Athenian democracy: Citizenship in Athens

 Only adult male Athenian citizens who had completed their military training as ephebes had the right to vote in Athens.
 The percentage of the population that actually participated in the government was 10% to 20% of the total number of inhabitants, but this varied from the fifth to the fourth century BC.
 This excluded a majority of the population: slaves, freed slaves, children, women and metics (foreign residents in Athens).
 The women had limited rights and privileges, had restricted movement in public, and were very segregated from the men.
+Given the exclusive and ancestral concept of citizenship held by Greek city-states, a relatively large portion of the population took part in the government of Athens and of other radical democracies like it, compared to oligarchies and aristocracies.

 For the most part, Athens followed a citizenship-through-birth criterion.
 This criterion could be further divided into three categories: free birth from an Athenian father, free and legitimate birth from an Athenian father, and free and legitimate birth from an Athenian father and an Athenian mother.
 Athenians considered circumstances of one's birth to be relevant to the type of political identity and positions they could hold as citizens.

 Citizenry in ancient Athens is speculated to have not simply been a legal obligation to the state, but also a form of ethnic-nationality.
 The title of "Athenian" was given to free residents deeming them citizens and granted them special privileges and protections over other residents in the city who were considered "non-citizens".
 In the timeline of Athenian laws, Solon's laws outlined a clear boundary between the protections that exist between citizens, Athenians, who were considered free and non-citizens, non-Athenians, who legally could be subjected to slavery.